Instructions for a safe visit to Drove Vets

 Please read Instructions for a safe visit to Drove Veterinary Hospital before arriving at the Hospital.

-We are still able to provide you with repeat prescriptions (this includes Flea and Worming treatments).
-Wherever possible please order these via our website on our Repeat Prescriptions page if not, call the main hospital on 01793 522483 to pre order and arrange collection.
+All Branches are able to provide you with repeat prescriptions (this includes Flea and Worming treatments).
+Wherever possible please order these via our website on our Repeat Prescriptions page if not, please call your local branch or the main hospital on 01793 522483 to pre order and arrange collection.
 In certain circumstances we are offering a postal service.

-We appreciate your patience and understanding whilst these restrictions are in place.
+We appreciate your patience and understanding during these times.
 Whilst our primary concern is client and staff safety we are absolutely committed to ensuring none of our patients suffer unduly during this period.
 Again, if you have any concerns regarding your pet’s health or welfare please contact us so we can discuss the best course of action.

 Please read before your video consultation with us.